Loading...

 3. Personal data provided by or about third parties

-If any information you give us relates to a third party (such as a spouse, financial dependent, or joint account holder), by providing us with such personal data you confirm that, in line with the above provisions, you have obtained any necessary permission to use it or are otherwise permitted to give it to us.
+If any information you give us relates to a third party (such as a spouse, financial dependent, or joint account holder), by providing us with such personal data you confirm that, in line with the above provisions, you are authorised to disclose such information to us and that such disclosure is lawful in accordance with applicable data protection laws.

 4. How we use your personal data

-We process information about you and/or your business to enable us and other members of the Synpulse Network to provide our services to you, and to meet our legal or regulatory obligations.
+We process information about you and/or your business to enable us and other members of the Synpulse Group to provide our services to you, to provide you with information that we think may be of interest to you, and to meet our legal or regulatory obligations.

 Some of your personal data may be used for other business purposes.
 Below are some examples.